 - Rasmussen, E. (2009) Employment relations in New Zealand 2nd ed.

 - Rasmussen, E. (ed.).
 (2004) Employment relationships: New Zealand's Employment Relations Act

-Use Library Search to find additional material held in the Library.
+Use the Catalogue to find additional material held in the Library.

 Subject headings can be a good way of locating highly relevant content.
-Cut and paste any of the following headings into an Advanced Search chosing 'in subject' and 'exact phrase' from the drop down menus.
+Copy and paste any of these headings into an Advanced Search chosing 'in subject' and 'exact phrase' from the drop down menus.
 You can also combine a subject heading search with additional keywords.